lintnet/lintnet.github.io/docs/module.md

 Lint rule module is same with the normal lint rules.

-You can use Lint rule modules by specifying them in configuration files.
+You can use Lint rule modules by specifing them in configuration files.

 ```jsonnet
 function(param) {